guided-experience-service-parallel-tests

 This is the description your AI agent reads to decide when to run this skill — the better it matches your request, the more reliably it fires.

 Use this when working in the guided-experience-service repository and the user wants to run all unit tests and integration tests in parallel.
 Prefer 2 parallel workers when subagents are explicitly authorized: one worker for the unit suite and one worker for the integration suite, each using 10 pytest workers.
 Run make install-splunk-app-deps immediately before the integration suite.
 After the parallel test runs complete, use repository-technical-analysis together with guided-experience-service-technical-analysis to review failures, suspicious errors, missing prerequisites, or likely root causes.
-Covers the repo-specific uv and pytest commands, when to prefer direct pytest over Makefile targets, optional Weaviate setup, and how to report results separately for unit and integration suites.About this skill
+Covers the repo-specific uv and pytest commands, when to prefer direct pytest over Makefile targets, optional Weaviate setup, and how to report results separately for unit and integration suites.Key capabilities

 Guided Experience Service Parallel Tests